 Don’t forget to buy a microwave-safe Tupperware and mug.
 If you get tired of the food on your meal plan, check out Spoon University for easy recipes using only a microwave!

 If you're attending a college in a different climate, it’s important to invest in the right clothes.
 Whether it’s rain boots, a winter coat, or a hat and gloves, think about being comfortable in the new weather.
-It is much harder to avoid hot or cold weather at college since you will spend a lot of time walking outside.
+It's much harder to avoid hot or cold weather at college since you'll spend a lot of time walking outside.

 You may also consider the adjustment to a drier or more humid climate.
 I went from a very dry place to a humid one and I needed a stronger face wash.
 Consider getting a humidifier and lotion if you're moving to a dryer place.